 Cheating, Gaming and Rule Fixing: Challenges for Ethics across the Adversarial Professions (2018-2019)

-There is almost no scholarship that compares and contrasts these models across the adversarial professions; hence there is little cross-pollination of conceptual innovations and best practices.
-This Bass Connections project’s aim is to tunnel between these professional silos and start to identify the most promising ways they might learn from one another.
+Because there is almost no scholarship that compares these models across the adversarial professions, there is little cross-pollination of conceptual innovations and best practices.
+This project team sought to bridge the gap between different domains by exploring the foundational principles at the core of these vital systems and institutions.

 - How the domain’s scholars of professional ethics justify the role of competition in that domain, to characterize the normative problems generated by competition and justify norms and principles for taming competitive excesses